Highlights of the Program

 Bureau Veritas

-- Unpacking vulnerabilities in solar inverters, DER integration and automation that can cascade
+- Exposing vulnerabilities in inverters, DERs, and automation that can cascade across grids

 Q&A SESSION ON REAL INCIDENTS AND RESILIENCE FOR EUROPEAN GRIDS